kwilinsi/tlmerge/docs/raw_processing.md

 ---

-In order to process a raw image so that it looks like the version on the left, we'll need to fix all these problems.
+In order to process a raw photo so that it looks like the version on the left, we'll need to fix all these problems.
 The rest of this document outlines that process.
 Additionally, there are some other things we can do in the processing stage to make the image look even better.
 We'll cover some of those as well.